 This case is an example of how disputes involving independent contractors can often be resolved outside of court due to the added flexibility of working and employing under individual contracts.
 It also shows that contractors are still entitled to protections under the law, but that it is their responsibility to be aware of and enforce these protections.

-Drafting and drawing employment contracts
+Drafting employment contracts

-A critical means of ensuring the success of any employment relationship, is taking thorough and considered approach to all aspects of the employment contract.
+A critical means of ensuring the success of any employment relationship is taking a thorough and considered approach to all aspects of the employment contract.
 There are no legislative requirements for professional drafting (by a lawyer) of employment contracts.
 As a result, simple templates prefilled with generic terms and conditions may be utilised by employers to formalise their relationship with employees.
 Even when the generic terms and conditions are altered, they still often lack the required degree of specificity to realistically argue for enforcement of the contract, if required.

-As experienced contract lawyers, LGM Advisors are always able to assist employers in the drafting and drawing of employment contracts.
+As experienced contract lawyers and employment lawyers, LGM Advisors are always able to assist employers in the drafting and drawing of employment contracts.
 We strive to ensure that your commercial and professional interests are reflected in contract terms, and that the contract truly reflects the understanding you and your prospective employees share in relation to their engagement.

 Legal disputes in relation to employment law are expensive and very time consuming for those involved.
 Having your employment contract reviewed by our professional employment lawyers will minimise the risk of unforeseen legal complications arising.
 If required, we can assist you in negotiating terms and conditions, as well as formulating specific modes of action to be taken in the event of an employment dispute.

 Employment law in Australia outlines strict requirements which employers must adhere to when hiring, terminating, and providing employment conditions for employees.
 It is of vital importance that all parties are aware of their rights and obligations under the Commonwealth Fair Work Act 2009, which applies to all Victorian employees, even those employed with high-incomes.
-Additionally, the Victorian Human Rights and Equal Opportunities Act 2010 provides further protections against unlawful discrimination.
+Additionally, the Victorian Equal Opportunity Act 2010 provides further protections against unlawful discrimination.
 Employers should be sure to draft employment contracts in accordance with these laws, and adhere to lawful procedure when dealing with troublesome or inefficient employees.
 Likewise, employees should make themselves aware of their rights, and seek legal advice if they believe these rights have been breached.